Politics of the United Kingdom: Conservatives (Tories)

-The Conservative Party won the largest number of seats at the 2015 general election, returning 330 MPs, enough for an overall majority, and went on to form the first Conservative majority government since the 1992 general election.
-The Conservatives won only 318 seats at the 2017 general election, but went on to form a confidence and supply deal with the Democratic Unionist Party (DUP) who got 10 seats in the House of Commons, allowing the Conservative Party to remain in government.
-The Conservatives won a majority government in 2019, taking 365 seats and forming the first majority government since 2015–17.
+Leader of the Conservative and Unionist Party and Leader of the Opposition, Kemi Badenoch.

+The Conservative and Unionist Party has been the major big-tent centre-right to right-wing political party, and one of the two major political parties of the UK in the 20th and 21st century.
+They have a broadly conservative ideology, though party positions differ over time and within the party.
+The party is currently the opposition party in the House of Commons and is currently led by Kemi Badenoch, who has been leader of the party since 2024.
 The party won 121 seats at the 2024 general election, making it the second-largest group in the House of Commons.

 The Conservative Party can trace its origin back to 1662, with the Court Party and the Country Party being formed in the aftermath of the English Civil War.
 The Court Party soon became known as the Tories, a name that has stuck despite the official name being 'Conservative'.
 The term "Tory" originates from the Exclusion Crisis of 1678–1681 – the Whigs were those who supported the exclusion of the Roman Catholic Duke of York from the thrones of England, Ireland and Scotland, and the Tories were those who opposed it.
 Generally, the Tories were associated with lesser gentry and the Church of England, while Whigs were more associated with trade, money, larger land holders (or "land magnates"), expansion and tolerance of Catholicism.
 The Rochdale Radicals were a group of more extreme reformists who were also heavily involved in the cooperative movement.
 They sought to bring about a more equal society, and are considered by modern standards to be left-wing.

 After becoming associated with repression of popular discontent in the years after 1815, the Tories underwent a fundamental transformation under the influence of Robert Peel, himself an industrialist rather than a landowner, who in his 1834 "Tamworth Manifesto" outlined a new "Conservative" philosophy of reforming ills while conserving the good.
 Though Peel's supporters subsequently split from their colleagues over the issue of free trade in 1846, ultimately joining the Whigs and the Radicals to form what would become the Liberal Party, Peel's version of the party's underlying outlook was retained by the remaining Tories, who adopted his label of Conservative as the official name of their party.